 The implemented algorithm takes into account the number of obstacle vertexes that a vehicle should pass to reach the final coordinate.
 The algorithm is recursive since it needs to use the same behavior until the stop condition is verified.
-The first step of the algorithm is to know for which

-- direction of the obstructed area it should move.
-To do that, the longest visible point of both initial and final are calculated, and the number of points between them are also calculated in clockwise - and counterclockwise directions.
-The ensure the shortest path in both directions, the distance between the initial and final points of a single direction are calculated and compared, in which the - next point in a certain direction is the longest visible point no obstacles between regarding the actual point.
+The first step of the algorithm is to know for which direction of the obstructed area it should move.
+To do that, the longest visible point of both initial and final are calculated, and the number of points between them are also calculated in clockwise and counterclockwise directions.
+The ensure the shortest path in both directions, the distance direction should be the lowest distance between the initial and final points, as it is presented in Figures 5.11 and 5.12

-The modeled area of La Spezia, Italy is taken as an example, and can be seen that the correct direction should be the lowest distance between the initial and final points, as it is presented in Figures 4.11 and 4.12
+- between the initial and final points of a single direction are calculated and compared, in which the next point in a certain direction is the longest visible point no obstacles between regarding the actual point. - The modeled area of La Spezia, Italy is taken as an example, and can be seen that the correct